-- Heaven Restaurant – Heaven Restaurant is a popular choice for tour groups and people with a bit of extra cash to throw around.
+- Heaven – Heaven is a popular choice for tour groups and people with a bit of extra cash to throw around.
 It’s one of the more expensive places in town but the atmosphere is nice and the food and service are usually very good.

 - The Silverback (Gorillas Hotel) – This place is tucked away inside Gorillas hotel so it’s not such an obvious choice when deciding on a place to eat, especially with so many other good options nearby.
 But the food is really good at a decent price.
-Plus there’s free wifi and, since few other people ever seem to be here, it tends to be pretty fast.

 Nightlife in Kiyovu

 Kiyovu is mostly a sleepy residential area and Le Must, one of the few night spots in the area, closed a few years ago.
 Hotel des Mille Collines has Legacy Club and Park in has JJ’s, but I’ve never heard of people going to either.